MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Update-MgBetaSecurityThreatIntelligence.md

     - `[Host <IMicrosoftGraphSecurityHost>]`: host
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
+      - `[ChildHostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a cihldHost.
+        - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+        - `[ChildHost <IMicrosoftGraphSecurityHost>]`: host
+        - `[FirstSeenDateTime <DateTime?>]`: The first date and time when Microsoft Defender Threat Intelligence observed the hostPair.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
+        - `[LastSeenDateTime <DateTime?>]`: The last date and time when Microsoft Defender Threat Intelligence observed the hostPair.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
+        - `[LinkKind <String>]`: The reason the two hosts are identified as hostPairs.
+        - `[ParentHost <IMicrosoftGraphSecurityHost>]`: host
       - `[Components <IMicrosoftGraphSecurityHostComponent[]>]`: The hostComponents that are associated with this host.
       - `[Cookies <IMicrosoftGraphSecurityHostCookie[]>]`: The hostCookies that are associated with this host.
         - `[Id <String>]`: The unique identifier for an entity.
 Read-only.